-In the last decade, the City of Ottawa has made significant efforts to protect tree from being cut needlessly, especially in urban areas.
+In the last decade, the City of Ottawa has made significant efforts to protect trees from being cut needlessly, especially in urban areas.
 Anyone looking to cut down a tree on an Urban property must now obtain a permit from the city, but the rules differ depending on the situation.
-The goal of the bylaw is to ensure that trees being cut down in the City’s urban areas are diseased or in a state that risks damage to property or person.
+The goal of the the bylaw is to ensure that trees being cut down in the City’s urban areas are diseased or in a state that risks damage to property or person.
+Cutting down a tree simply because you don’t like it is no longer in the cards

 Who Must Apply For An Ottawa Tree Removal Permit?

-If the tree you are considering for removal has a diameter of 50 cm (roughly the size of your average beer keg), you must apply for a Distinctive Tree Permit to legally proceed with removal.
-You do not need a permit if you are in rural land, on a farm, golf course, or cemetery.
+Currently, If the tree you are considering for removal has a diameter of 50 cm (roughly the size of your average beer keg), you must apply for a Distinctive Tree Permit to legally proceed with removal.
+You do not need a permit if your property is located on rural land, on a farm, golf course, or cemetery.
 If the tree is on a property larger than one hectare (2.47 acres or 10,000 square metres), you must draft a tree conservation report for approval from the City prior to removal for any tree 10 centimetres or more in diameter.

 What Do I Not Need An Ottawa Distinctive Tree Permit For?